dvpatel/nginx_okta/README.md

 # Purpose
-There are technical benefits of centralizing security controls in upstream systems of a multi-tier, micro-services architecture.
-Centralization allows security controls to be modular where extensibility, maintainability, and security observability becomes much easier to support and manage.
+There are technical benefits of integrating security controls in upstream web server of a multi-tier, micro-services architecture.
+This integration allows security controls to be modular where extensibility, maintainability, and  observability becomes much easier to achieve, support and manage.

 ## Forces